-Hunkered down in his Pakistani compound, Bin Laden pleaded with his followers to stay focused on attacking the United States instead of being dragged into Muslim infighting.
+Hunkered down in his Pakistani compound, bin Laden pleaded with his followers to stay focused on attacking the US instead of being dragged into Muslim infighting.

-The AFP news agency was given exclusive access to the documents ahead of their release.
+The AFP news agency was given exclusive access to the documents in advance of their release.

 Jeff Anchukaitis, spokesman for the US Director of National Intelligence's office, said the release of "a sizeable tranche of documents recovered during the raid" was in keeping with US President Barack Obama's call for "increased transparency".

-The documents are Central Intelligence Agency translations of the originals in English, and AFP had no way to independently verify the materials or the accuracy of the translation.
+The documents are CIA translations of the originals in English, and AFP had no way to independently verify the materials or the accuracy of the translation.

 But CIA spokesman Ryan Trapani said the declassification had been long planned and had not been intended as a response to Hersh's report.